 You have three layers of abdominal muscles.
 The most superficial muscles are your rectus abdominus or “6-pack” muscles as they are affectionately coined.
 Next come internal and external obliques.
 All three of these are registered as a very loud voice in your brain, and traditional abdominal exercises often take an already “loud” muscle and make it a scream!
 Meanwhile, your deepest abdominal muscle, your transversus abdominus, is registered as a whisper in your brain, and the extra stretch of pregnancy can turn it into a muted voice altogether.
-The transversus abdominus is responsible for compressing your viscera and stabilizing your spine, so without it working properly it’s no wonder you may feel disconnected and be left with back pain.
+The transversus abdominus is responsible for compressing your viscera and stabilizing your spine.
+Without it working properly, it’s no wonder you may feel disconnected and be left with back pain.
 The key here is balance!

 In pregnancy, you have increased levels of progesterone and relaxin working to soften and relax all the connective tissue and smooth muscles in the body, not just those around your pelvis.
 This means that the connective tissue between the rectus abdominus muscles (the linea alba mentioned above) will be affected by these circulating hormones.
-It should also be noted that the stress hormone cortisol, when present in abundance, can also weaken connective tissue and I’m not sure I can find a pregnant or recently postpartum woman on this planet who isn’t experiencing an elevation in her stress levels.
+It should also be noted that the stress hormone cortisol, when present in abundance, can also weaken connective tissue.
+I’m not sure I can find a pregnant or recently postpartum woman on this planet who isn’t experiencing an elevation in her stress levels.

 In those tender first few months after giving birth, your body is looking for guidance from you as to where all its parts belong.
-Jack-knifing out of bed 10 times a night to check on a noisy newborn or nursing in a half-collapsed position of exhaustion will be giving your fascial structures the wrong message about where they should be.
+Jack-knifing out of bed ten times a night to check on a noisy newborn or nursing in a half-collapsed position of exhaustion will give your fascial structures the wrong message about where they should be.
 Likewise, asking your postpartum body to tote a stroller, car seat, diaper bag, and baby all at once or joining an intense Boot Camp Class is setting the stage to allow excessive intra-abdominal pressure to make a grand escape through the path of least resistance (often by bulging out through your midsection or maybe down below through the pelvic floor in the form of urinary incontinence or pelvic organ prolapse).

-Let me reiterate that our bodies were designed to birth a baby, but there are choices we can make along that will allow us a better chance of raising that baby with confidence and without a bulging belly or leaky pelvic floor.
+Let me reiterate that our bodies were designed to birth a baby, but there are choices we can make along the way that will allow us a better chance of raising that baby with confidence and without a bulging belly or leaky pelvic floor.